fierro-matias/stochastic-analysis-of-waste-characterization/README.md

 Code: see `LICENSE-CODE`.

-The dataset in this repository compiles measurements reported in the scientific literature.
+The dataset in this repository compiles measurements reported in the scientific literature, public technical reports, and manufacturer datasheets.
-Original measurements remain subject to the copyright and licensing terms of the respective publications.

 The database structure, aggregation methodology, and derived probability distributions provided here are released under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

 Users of this dataset must cite both: